Associate Professor of Africana Studies

 Overview

-Gallon is also the author of the field defining article, “Making a Case for the Black Digital Humanities.”
+As the author of the field-defining article, “Making a Case for the Black Digital Humanities,” Gallon has established the Black digital humanities as a viable approach to digital scholarship.

 Her work has been supported by the American Council of Learned Societies, National Endowment for the Humanities, Social Science Research Council and Spencer Foundation.